Modern Medicine, Old-Fashioned Care

 Dr. Lois Palin, VMD

 Justine joined the Doylestown Veterinary Hospital family in 2003.
 In 2007, she decided to take a break from working to study Veterinary Technology at Harcum College.
 In July 2015, Justine returned to the hospital team.
 She loves all aspects of veterinary medicine but providing care and comfort for the geriatric patients is what she enjoys most.
-Justine enjoys snowboarding, writing, and being at home with her two cats and her dog Bandit watching Netflix.
+Justine enjoys snowboarding, writing, and being at home with her new baby boy Eli, her husband Scott, their dog Bandit, and 3 unruly cats.

 Lora, Business Manager